Many short-term knee problems do not need any help from doctors and people can often help with their own recovery.

 Osteoarthritis is one of the most common causes of long-term knee pain.

 One common reason for long-term knee pain is a type of arthritis known as osteoarthritis.
 It is thought to be caused by wear and tear in the joint.
-It affects mostly older people over 65.
+It affects mostly older people over 65 years.

 The knee bends and straightens smoothly because of the cartilage that covers the ends of the bones in the healthy joint.

 Pain also comes on after waking up or following periods without moving.
-Movement reduces stiffness.

 Rheumatoid arthritis tends to involve swelling of the knee.
 Sore joints will tend to be red, tender, warm, and swollen.

 The pain involves more general stiffness that is typically worse in the early morning.
 There can be afternoon fatigue.
 Knee pain with these symptoms needs the attention of a doctor for correct diagnosis and treatment.
 Rheumatoid arthritis benefits from early treatment.

 Sprains, strains, and injuries

 Sprains and strains happen when tissues in the knee become stretched by unusual or increased activity, or an awkward twist or trip.